PretentiousOnPurpose/PyRon/README.md

 # PyRon
-A Neural Network Library wriiten in Python.
+A Neural Network Library written in Python.